savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 4:49 PM Actually created platform node

 5:19 PM I'm starting to work on the level 4 map and stuff.
 I don't know why it took me so long to set it up lol

+5:56 PM I removed the old platform scene so that I can rename the platform scene that I'm actually going to use.

+6:47 PM Ok so!
+I figured out how to fix the platform thing, so the platform works now and I created a way to implement platforms!!

+I followed a tutorial to create moving platforms.
+The animation part went well (I just didn't realize the platforms were supposed to be a staticbody2d instead of an area body, the icons look similar), buuuut the dog wouldn't stay on the platform when it moved.
+I tried a couple solutions (changing move_and_slide() to move_and_slide_with_snap although I rushed this solution so maybe it did work, rearranging the path2d node and the other nodes, and changing the static body to an animatable body).
+What worked for me was nesting the sprite node and the collision body node into a character body node, which was nested in the static body node, which was nested within the pathfollownode which was nested within the path2dnode.
+So yeah.
+(I found this solution in the comments of the tutorial I found :3)

+I tested the platforms in the level 3 map, and they work well.
+I just need to also find a way to make them go up and down (in fact I will test the platform movement now.)

+7:07 PM Ok, turns out I can't make it go up and down from its current position. what I'll do is that I'll create a second platform scene where the platform is horizontal, and see from there